eio/satellite-pose-estimation/README.md

+# Description

+This project adapts a ResNet50 model architecture to perform pose estimation on several series of satellite images (both real and synthetic).

+For more information, please see the SPARK Challenge ( https://cvi2.uni.lu/spark2022/ ) organized as part of the AI4Space workshop, in conjunction with the European Conference on Computer Vision (ECCV 2022).

 # Installing packages

-	pip3 install torch torchvision
-	pip3 install matplotlib
-	pip3 install pandas
-	pip3 install opencv-python
-	pip3 install scipy
-	pip3 install scikit-image
+See `requirements.txt` and make sure to also install `cudatoolkit` if you plan to run with a GPU.

 # Running the code

-To train the model from scratch:
+To train the model:

 	python run_train_model.py

-To train the model from scratch and output all print statements to a local file:
+To train the model and output all print statements to a local file:

 	python run_train_model.py > LOGS.txt